 20th Anniversary of the Australia-India Council

-2012 marks the 20th Anniversary of the AIC.
-To commemorate this significant milestone, the Council is celebrating through the support of an exhibition, Kindness/Udarta Australia-India Cultural Exchange and the publication, Kindness/Udarta which provides a tangible record of 20 years of the AIC-supported cultural exchange program.
+2012 marked the 20th Anniversary of the AIC.
+To commemorate this significant milestone, the Council celebrated through the support of an exhibition, Kindness/Udarta Australia-India Cultural Exchange and the publication, Kindness/Udarta which provides a tangible record of 20 years of the AIC-supported cultural exchange program.

 Australian Studies Fellowships

 The Australian Studies Fellowships program is currently under review.
 No fellowships will be offered in 2013-14.
 The AIC expects to announce the details of a new Australian Studies program in late 2014.